pnwairfire/bluesky-web/API.md

     }

 #### Dispersion run output

     $ curl "$BLUESKY_API_ROOT_URL/api/v1/runs/abc123/output"

 There are currently two ways the visualization images will be specified in the results json object.
-It depends on how you configured your run.
-If you set 'image_results_version=v2' in the original post request, you'll get something like the following:
+If you specify 'image_results_version=v2' in the output request, you'll get something like the following:

     {